genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/preprocessing_trim_to_fixed_length.png

-You should specify the first base and the last base that should be kept.
+1. **Keep bases from position** option asks you to specify the first base that should be kept. (default: 1)
+2. **Keep bases to position (set to zero for entire read)**.
+Indicate the position of the last nucleotide that should be kept in the read. (default:
+   0)

 For example, if you set 5 as the first base to keep and 30 as the last base to keep, it means that the application trims all nucleotides before the 5th position, and all nucleotides after the 30th base.